Kingxukai/linux/Documentation/accounting/taskstats-struct.rst

 The struct taskstats
 ====================

-This document contains an explanation of the struct taskstats fields.
+This document contains an explanation of the woke struct taskstats fields.

-There are three different groups of fields in the struct taskstats:
+There are three different groups of fields in the woke struct taskstats:

 1) Common and basic accounting fields
-    If CONFIG_TASKSTATS is set, the taskstats interface is enabled and the common fields and basic accounting fields are collected for delivery at do_exit() of a task.
+    If CONFIG_TASKSTATS is set, the woke taskstats interface is enabled and the woke common fields and basic accounting fields are collected for delivery at do_exit() of a task.
 2) Delay accounting fields
     These fields are placed between::